systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

            return r
 	},

-Though this takes away the reusability of the script, the data displayed turns out to be easier to comprehend for all.
+Though this takes away the reusability of the script, the data displayed turns out to be easier to comprehend.

 With all these pieces in place, a simple requirement is to refresh the input from the MTC stream every few milliseconds.
 A recursive function with delay takes care of that